-- Tax revenues increased by approximately \$826,000, or 11% over the prior year primarily as a result of an increase in assessed values. - Interest and Other Charges expenditures decreased by approximately \$561,000, or 29% over the prior year primarily due to scheduled interest payments on outstanding debt. - Transfers out decreased by approximately \$8,674,000 over the prior year.
+- Tax revenues increased by approximately \$599,000, or 7% over the prior year primarily as a result of an increase in assessed values. - Interest income increased by approximately \$406,000, or 4400% over the prior year primarily due to changes in the Town's investment strategy. - Transfers out decreased by approximately \$3,930,000 from the prior year.
 Transfers are the result of the Town transferring the unspent portion of the proceeds from the Installment Purchase Revenue Bonds to the Sewer Fund for capital improvements to the sewer system.
-The project was completed during the year ended June 30, 2022 and fewer funds were needed compared to prior year.
+The project was completed during the prior fiscal year.

-Business-Type Activities: Net position for business-type activities (water and sewer services) increased by approximately \$4,887,000 primarily as a result of the above-mentioned transfers in for capital improvements to the sewer system.
+Business-Type Activities: Net position for business-type activities (water and sewer services) increased by approximately \$308,000 primarily as a result of the above-mentioned transfers for capital improvements to the sewer system.